What Is a Curriculum in Schools and Why Is It Important?

 Curriculum Design and Planning.

-A curriculum is a programme of study undertaken by students in schools that encompasses their entire learning package, resulting in their final grades; different countries follow different models but all culminate in final examinations or assessments.
+A curriculum is a program of study undertaken by students in schools that encompasses their entire learning package, resulting in their final grades; different countries follow different models but all culminate in final examinations or assessments.

 This article will take you through some of the key areas to be borne in mind.